Ullidtz/battleship-api/README.md

 This was described as being present for debug purposes.
 So for my own sake I made this more graphical.
 The 10x10 grid will show on top.
 (White is watter, Black is ships, Green is a miss, Red is a hit)
+The lower left point is [0,0] and latitude and logitude work the way they would on a real map.
-After this the ships and shots are listed as bullets.
+After the grid the ships and shots are listed as bullets.

 ## api/reset